robstave/ArduinoComponentSketches/ACS-85 ATTiny85 sketches/ACS-85-0353/README.md

 # ACS-85-0353
-Sample and modultate with LFSR
+Sample and modulate with LFSR
 ==============

 ## Overview: